st4pzz/APS_EMBEDDING_NLP/README.md

 ## Dataset

-Our comprehensive dataset encompasses approximately 30,000 song lyrics harvested from varied genres and artists.
-Data points include song titles, corresponding artists and lyrics.
+Our comprehensive dataset encompasses approximately 38,000 song lyrics harvested from varied genres and artists.
+Data points include song titles and lyrics.
 Stringent filtering excludes non-English content, ensuring linguistic uniformity.
 Rigorous preprocessing further refines the dataset.
+The data was obtained through web scraping from the site wwww.lyrics.com This site was chosen for its comprehensiveness and easy access to a large number of song lyrics from different genres and artists.

 ## Embedding Generation Process